abrooks/frigit/README.md

-There are many git libraries and git tools out there. **frigit** is designed for fast and efficient mass extraction from git repositories, particularly when focused on metadata and repo structure (rather than the contents of the files.
-(Such as you might get from `git fast-export`).
+There are many git libraries and git tools out there. **frigit** is designed for fast and efficient mass extraction from git repositories, particularly when focused on metadata and repo structure (rather than the contents of the files, such as you might get from `git fast-export`).

 ## Notes